SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

 ----
-## Upgrading to Renku 0.30.0
+## Upgrading to Renku 0.34.0
 * NEW - *ingress.className* is now available to select a specific IngressClass to be used for the ingress.
 While often supporting both, current ingress controllers uses this value over the deprecated kubernetes.io/ingress.class annotation.
+Existing instances of Renku do not need to be changed unless their administrators wish to take advantage of the IngressClass.

 For more information about the move to IngressClass see this [Kubernetes blog entry](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/).